The Full Snow Moon In Leo Is Here — & It Marks A Time Of Renewal For You

 AdvertisementADVERTISEMENT

-The Snow Moon marks a time of renewal in the depths of winter in the Northern Hemisphere.
-Due to the weather, the world slows down, allowing us to be more introspective and mindful of the world around us — particularly how we feel on the inside about partnerships and life.
+The Snow Moon marks a time of renewal.
+It allows us to be more introspective and mindful of the world around us — particularly how we feel on the inside about partnerships and life.
 By tapping into our internal resources, we can find the strength to make the necessary changes and the stamina to carry them through the season.
-Centering our energy on what's important helps us realize that a lot of what we focus on isn't.
+Centring our energy on what's important helps us realise that a lot of what we focus on isn't.
 Clearing our minds gives us the clarity we need to grow and evolve.

 With Mars in Aquarius opposing the Full Moon in Leo, it will be easy to get caught up in drama.
 Mars is known to instigate affairs, particularly by bringing up past situations.
 As a result, a line will be drawn in the sand, asking us to fight or take flight.
 We will be able to choose who is a friend or foe, and how we wish to participate in the matter.
 We might be pulled into a dynamic that pushes us to exert our frustrations or take the higher ground.
 Mars in Aquarius quarrels for what it's most passionate about — particularly social injustice.
 If we feel that there is something that isn't right for the community at large or even for ourselves in personal relationships, then we will get on our soapbox and take a stand.